amber0309/HSIC/README.md

 * NumPy
 * SciPy

-We test the code using **Anaconda 4.3.0 64-bit for python 2.7** on windows.
+We tested the code using **Anaconda 4.3.0 64-bit for python 2.7** on windows.
 Any later version should still work perfectly.

 ## Apply on your data